-This post contains details of how I set up my shell and environment.
-I use Windows, Mac, and Linux on a daily basis, so I have different setups for different purposes, but I try to make them similar when I can.
-You can see the softwhere I use and how I customize it in the linked posts; this post will focus on setup.
+This post covers how I set up my shell and development environment on Linux.
+I use Windows, Mac, and Linux regularly, so I try to keep things consistent across platforms where I can.
+You can see the software I use and how I customize it in the linked posts; this one focuses on shell and terminal setup.

 Table of Contents